JustAlternate/My-EKS/README.md

 Or

-Copy `.github/workflows/build-push-dev.yml` and create one for your service
+add you service in the `.github/workflows/build-push-dev.yml` and the `.github/workflows/release-build-push-prod`

 #### Deploy our micro-services to EKS using our stored images in ECR